-- Bring sample replacement windows so you can see your options up close.
+- Bring sample windows and doors so you so you can see your options up close.

 - Provide expert advice to help you select the best replacement windows for your home and budget.

-- Inspect your old windows and measure to ensure a precise weather-tight and airtight fit.
+- Inspect your old windows and doors and measure to ensure a precise weather-resistant and airtight fit.

-- Explain the window installation process, so you will know what to expect.
+- Explain the window installation process so you know what to expect

-- Give you a written estimate for your new windows, including expert installation and taxes.
+- Give you a written estimate for your replacement windows, including expert installation and taxes.